 You may also like: Gotipua Dance of Odisha

 The intricate process of patachitra of Raghurajpur

 The word patachitra means exactly what it is.
 In Oriya, pata means cloth and chitra is painting and the traditional patachitra work is a time-consuming process.
 To begin with, the canvas or pata is prepped by binding two layers of cotton with a gum made of conch shell and tamarind seeds powder.
 Once dry, the surface of the canvas undergoes intense polishing by stone until a smooth base for the painting is formed.
-Vibrant colours are used in delicate lines to depict stories from the Hindu epics, the Ramayana and the Mahabharata and the end result is a beautiful storytelling canvas.
-Most Raghurajpur artists use natural pigments such as white from conch shells, and black from lamp black and burned coconut shells and this is another unique aspect of this artistan village.
-Each family of Raghurajpur dedicates to the practicing of a traditional handicraft, made entirely from indigenous materials.
+Vibrant colours are used in delicate lines to depict stories from the Hindu epics, the Ramayana, and the Mahabharata, and the result is a beautiful storytelling canvas.
+Most Raghurajpur artists use natural pigments such as white from conch shells, and black from lamp black and burned coconut shells and this is another unique aspect of this artisan village.
+Each family of Raghurajpur is dedicated to the practice of a traditional handicraft, made entirely from indigenous materials.
 These are sourced from the lush coconut, palm, and jackfruit groves which grow abundantly around the village and on the banks of River Bhargavi.

 Suggested for you: Dance like a man in Odisha

 Raghurajpur is a victory of ancient art over the changing times